web

 Answer

-The police can attend incidents like this and can ask the organisers to reduce the noise.
-However, the police have no powers of prosecution for noise offences, and it may be necessary for you to contact the Environmental Health Department at your local authority.
+Depending on the circumstances, the police may attend incidents like this.
+However, in the absence of other criminal offences being committed, the police have no powers of prosecution for noise offences, and it may be necessary for you to contact your local authority.

 Answer

-We would advise you to contact the Environmental Health Department at your local authority if this is a persistent problem.
+We would advise you to contact your local authority if this is a persistent problem as the police have no powers to prosecute noise offences.

-All public houses and clubs are licensed by the local authority, so you should submit a formal complaint to them about this type of problem in the first instance.
+All public houses and clubs are licensed by the local authority, so you should submit a formal complaint to them about this type of problem.
 If property owners take little or no notice of such complaints then they could put their license at risk.

 Answer

 Unless there is any evidence of the dog being mistreated then the RSPCA will not be able to help.
-If you do believe that the dog is being mistreated, you can contact the RSPCA via their telephone number 0300 1234 999.
+If you do believe that the dog is being mistreated, you can contact the RSPCA.

 Answer